16 Bad Habits Intelligent Men Tend to Have in Common

 Getty Images/iStockphoto

-For these guys, bedtime is often just the start of an involuntary brainstorming session.
-Their minds are always whirring, making it hard to relax or sleep.
-It’s like they’ve got a team of caffeinated hamsters running on wheels in their heads, and nobody knows where the off switch is.
+For these guys, bedtime is rarely peaceful; it’s usually just the start of an involuntary brainstorming session.
+Their minds are constantly whirring, making it incredibly hard to relax or get a decent night’s sleep.
+It’s like they’ve got a team of caffeinated hamsters running on wheels in their heads, and they’ve completely lost the off switch, leading to chronic fatigue and burnout.

 4. They can be terrible listeners.